 Dietary analysis studies provide a good indication of the availability of food items and the angling methods that are likely to be successful.
-However, the value of stomach content analysis is limited unless undertaken over a long period as diet may change on a daily basis depending on the availability of food items.
 The stomach contents of a subsample of brown trout and Arctic char captured during the survey were examined and are presented below.